apeirora/audit-log-poc-for-otel/docs/community-proposal.md

 ### Prioritized Actions

+This short list is a near-term priority selected from the larger proposals above.
+It is intended to deliver quick wins that significantly reduce unexplained drops and improve operator visibility.

 1. Align timeouts (docs), ensure retry - especially when connection loss/establishment is involved.
 Might require code changes in some dependencies (gRPC/http libraries) or in their usage.
 2. Focus on Client SDK persistency (+ retry).